 Bose granted the 700 and the QC35 II with the same battery life: 20 hours with the ANC on.
 The two sets of headphones performed similarly on a full charge, giving me about 17.5 to 18 hours of use with noise cancellation enabled.
 That was enough for me to get a full week of Spotify streaming and some cross-country in-flight entertainment.

-In my use, the QC35 II often surpassed its advertised battery life, getting up to 22 hours of use on a charge.
+During testing, the QC35 II often surpassed its advertised battery life, getting up to 22 hours of use on a charge.
 The headphones also allow for up to 40 hours of wireless listening with the ANC on, whereas the 700 remains at a 20-hour max regardless of the ANC's level, according to Bose.
-Moreover, I wasn't thrilled about the 700 coming charged at only 30% out of the box; I recall the QC35 II being about 70% upon first use.
+Moreover, we weren’t thrilled about the 700 coming charged at only 30% out of the box; we recall the QC35 II being about 70% upon first use.

 In addition, the battery-life indicators for the 700 were inconsistent during my initial testing.
 Several times, I received notifications stating the headphones were at 0%, while the mobile app suggested there were 6.5 hours of play time left.
 It’s not a situation I have encountered when downloading the latest firmware update, but still worth noting.